Joint Commission Survey Preparation: An Operator’s Playbook for Continuous Readiness

 The unglamorous work that wins surveys

-Across organizations in Texas, Florida, California, and Pennsylvania, the teams that walk out with clean SAFER matrices share a pattern.
+Across the operators we support, the teams that walk out with clean SAFER matrices share a pattern.
 They run the same drills every quarter.
 They do not invent a new program when the window opens.
-Most of the hospitals we support spend somewhere between 1,800 and 3,200 staff hours per year on accreditation readiness activities before consolidation; the goal is to cut that by 30% to 40% while raising the quality of the evidence.
-Here is what the work looks like in practice.
+The regulatory volume is real: the average community hospital dedicates 59 full-time equivalents and $7.6 million per year to regulatory compliance activities, equivalent to $1,200 per patient admission.
+Most hospitals we support spend somewhere between 1,800 and 3,200 staff hours per year on accreditation readiness activities before consolidation; we aim to cut that by 30% to 40% while raising the quality of the evidence.

 - Quarterly mock tracers across IC, EC, MM, PC, and HR/MS. Pick three patient stories, follow them across departments, and grade against the elements of performance that map to the recent Perspectives top citations.